Larry McKinley: Early life

 McKinley was born on December 13, 1927, in Chicago, Illinois.
 He spent his early years in the Chicago area and went on to study at Roosevelt University.
 While studying there in September 1954, he received an internship with the radio station WMRY-FM in New Orleans.
-He decided to settle there permanently after he covered a speech by Martin Luther King, after which he was quoted having said "I can't go back I feel like I'm being a part of history here".
+He decided to settle there permanently after he covered a speech by Martin Luther King, after which he was quoted having said "I can't go back I feel like I'm being a part of history here"..

 Career

 In 1959 McKinley's success in hosting the radio station WMRY-FM led to a close friendship with a local businessman named Joe Banashak.
 Together the two each invested $650 to found a record label called Minit Records.
 The name came to Banashak when he drove by a restaurant called "Meal a Minit".
 McKinley, who was also promoting local artists, eventually signed Allen Toussaint as the producer for the label.
 The production efforts of Toussaint earned the label a No. 1 spot on the national pop and R&B charts through Ernie K-Doe's 1961 hit Mother-in-Law.
 McKinley went on to briefly own one third of the record label Instant Records but dropped out for reasons that are not entirely clear.
+Minit Records was also home to artist such as Aaron Neville and Irma Thomas.

 After leaving the record label business for good McKinley went back to radio, hosting the popular local radio show "The Frank and Larry Show".
 McKinley also went on to join the governing board of the New Orleans Jazz & Heritage Foundation, Inc, the proprietor of what is colloquially known as Jazzfest, a New Orleans–based annual music festival.
 He left the governing board in order to record the voice-overs for the festival.
 His voice, often described as a baritone, became a mainstay of the festival and is still used today.
 McKinley also presided over the annual festival gala as the master of ceremonies.